 How Are They Diagnosed and Treated?

-She’ll probably remove them at that time.
-She’ll use a tool called a polyp forceps to gently twist the growth off your cervix.
+They’ll probably remove them at that time.
+They’ll use a tool called a polyp forceps to gently twist the growth off your cervix.

 If your polyp is large, your doctor may recommend removing it in the operating room using a local or general anesthetic.